 According to DAO.Casino, their protocol is “an open ecosystem for gambling games that doesn’t rely on a trusted third party.
-Its decentralized governance system built on Ethereum offers rewards to developers, security auditors, and community members for their contribution to the platform where players can discover and play scam-free games with a straightforward user interface”.
+Its decentralized governance system built on distributed server processing system Ethereum offers rewards to developers, security auditors, and community members for their contribution to the platform where players can discover and play scam-free games with a straightforward user interface”.

 I appreciate this description can be a bit difficult to wrap your head around, but all you really need to know is the casino platform has been built on the Ethereum Blockchain and offers “provably fair” games for players while completely removing the need for third parties such as regulators and RNG testing services.

 Rather than going into a lot of technical detail on how DAO.Casino is powered, the point of this interview is to highlight the uses for Blockchain technology in the gambling industry and explain why we could be on the brink of a revolution here.

 While “smart contracts” can be built on the Bitcoin Blockchain, at the moment we’re seeing most gambling-focused providers developing on the Ethereum Blockchain.

 “Ethereum right now is the most powerful smart contract platform and the only one which is ready and up and running.
 Our team has a skill set that allows us to develop on Ethereum and we are embedded in the community of Ethereum enthusiasts – so it is our turf”, DAO.Casino CEO Ilya Tarutov told CalvinAyre.com.